wei/elevenlabs-packages/packages/client/README.md

 - **onError** - handler called when an error is encountered.
 - **onStatusChange** - handler called whenever connection status changes.
 Can be `connected`, `connecting` and `disconnected` (initial).
 - **onModeChange** - handler called when a status changes, eg. agent switches from `speaking` to `listening`, or the other way around.
+- **onCanSendFeedbackChange** - handler called when sending feedback becomes available or unavailable.

 #### Client Tools